Morikoi/asteroid-blaster/docs/topics/platforms.md

 - The `ELK stack` refers to Elasticsearch, Logstash, Kibana as tools.
 - Beats and agent collectors inspired the name change to `Elastic Stack`.
-- Elastic [changed the Apache 2.0-licensed source code of Elasticsearch and Kibana](https://www.elastic.
+- Elastic [changed the Apache 2.0-licensed source code of Elasticsearch and Kibana](https://www.elastic.co/pricing/faq/licensing) to proprietary Elastic